google/WebFundamentals/src/content/en/fundamentals/performance/navigation-and-resource-timing/index.md

 always make corrections later in case of a measurement error.

 Finally, you don't need to store _every_ metric these APIs provide.
-For example, if you know you don't need specific metrics, don't store them.
+For example, if you know for a fact you don't need to measure DOM processing time, don't feel like you _have_ to store those metrics.

 Of course, this guide isn't meant to be an exhaustive resource on these APIs, but rather to help you start using them with some confidence.
 If you want